BuzzZ80/beeasm/README.md

 An assembler for the Bee16

 # Building
-Thanks to the beauty of rust, all you need to do to build this `cargo build --release` in the main directory
+Thanks to the beauty of rust, just do
+`cargo build --release`
+in the main directory to build

+Alternatively, I've crated a size_opt profile for binary size optimization, which can be used by doing `cargo build --profile size_opt`

 # Use